HiddenPants12/Brainfart/README.md

 # How?
 Magic.
 # GIVE ME EXAMPLES!
-Well, I recommend going to the /examples directory if you would like examples on the language and its instruction.
+Well, I recommend going to the /examples directory if you would like examples on the language and its instructions.
 But here is one example that, some would even say, over-commented code.

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
 $ This is a simple example of a program that multiplies two numbers in Brainfart :)